ChengxiCC/ChengxiCC.github.io/_pages/Academic services.md

 * IEEE Transactions on Signal Processing
 * IEEE Journal on Selected Areas in Communications
 * IEEE Transactions on Mobile Computing
+* IEEE Transactions on Dependable and Secure Computing
 * IEEE Transactions on Consumer Electronics
 * IEEE Transactions on Services Computing
 * Journal of Biomedical and Health Informatics